GavinJin0501/Web-Spotify-Data-Visualization-System/README.md

 ## Get Started
 To run this backend service, you need to complete 3 steps.
-1. Install all the dependencies using pom.xml:
+1. Install all the dependencies using maven and our pom.xml:
     ```bash
     $ cd project-directory
     $ mvn clean install